Aptera Electric Car FAQ

 I’m not so sure I like this setup anyway, by the time I hit my turn signal I’ve already

-looked in my mirrors and feel committed.
+looked in my mirrors and felt committed.

 I think the original setup with two camera screens was better since I’ll already be looking